 Ron Nief is emeritus director of public affairs at Beloit College in Wisconsin, stepping in 2009 after 14 years at the liberal arts college.
 A Mad Men era veteran of Madison Avenue, his work at Beloit concludes four decades communicating the work of higher education starting with his alma mater, Boston College, in the late 1960s and including Brandeis and Clark universities, and Middlebury College.
 He is the editor of several books and has written for the New York Times, the Boston Globe, the Christian Science Monitor, the Gannett Newspapers and National Public Radio.
 The recipient of a Silver Anvil Award from the Public Relations Society of America he also received a Distinguished Service Award from the Council for the Advancement and Support of Education.
 He created the Mindset List in 1998 and joins Tom McBride in many media appearances and talks around the country throughout the year.

-Charles Westerberg graduated from Beloit College in 1994 with majors in Sociology and Government.
+Charles Westerberg is the Brannon-Ballard Professor of Sociology at BELOIT College.
+He graduated from Beloit College in 1994 with majors in Sociology and Government.
 He went on to get his M.A.
 (1997) and Ph.D.
 (2001) in Sociology from the University of Missouri in Columbia.
-Recently, he has devoted his scholarly work to the study of the privatization movement in corrections and the increasing actuarial focus of the criminal justice system.
+His scholarly work has been split between criminological themes, such as the changing nature of punishment, and new approaches to pedagogy in undergraduate education.
 He joined the Beloit College faculty in the spring of 2000.
-Charles has served as an Associate Dean of the College (for academic affairs) since June 2007 and as Director of the Liberal Arts in Practice Center beginning in Fall 2011.

 As co-creators of a famous and mind-bending List from Beloit College, and an acclaimed new book about American history through the eyes of eighteen year olds, they’re a one-stop shop for America’s generation gap.
 They do both keynote presentations and interactive workshops—tailored to individual audiences—on how understanding the mindsets of eighteen year olds can